Cataplexy: Histaminergic H3 receptor inverse agonist

 The histaminergic neurons have a very important role in preserving consciousness and in helping maintain wakefulness and remain active during cataplexy.
 In narcolepsy, there seems to be an increase in these neurons, possibly to compensate for hypocretin loss.
 A promising therapy would be to increase the activation of histaminergic neurons by an inverse agonist of the histamine H3 receptor, which enhances histamine release in hypothalamus.
 An inverse agonist of the histamine H3 is Pitolisant.
 Results after testing on animals have indicated increased wakefulness in normal animals, decreased sleepiness and blocked the abnormal transitions from REM sleep to awake state in the hypocretin knock-out mice.
-Also placebo-controlled studies suggest some positive effects of Pitolisant on cataplexy symptoms increasing the levels of alertness and wakefulness.
+Placebo-controlled studies also suggest some positive effects of Pitolisant on cataplexy symptoms increasing the levels of alertness and wakefulness.

 Protective devices

 There are several protective devices used that can help to manage the dangers as a results of falls due to cataplexies: